Tutorial description, case, and objectives

 Introduction: the importance of sharing and contextualising data/datasets

-Now that you have documented your data in a manner that takes into account FAIR principles, you can now try to share your dataset according to these principles.
+Now that you have documented your data in a manner that takes into account FAIR principles, you can now try to share your dataset according to these principles (see this tutorial on how to do this).
 Sharing and contextualising your data and datasets is an important part of FAIR; it enables your research to be found and potentially re-used.
 In this part of the tutorial, two repositories are highlighted that are specifically fitting for a dataset created in the CLARIAH Media Suite.
 These repositories are The DANS Data Station Social Sciences and Humanities and Zenodo .

-If you think your dataset does neither fit the DANS Data Station nor Zenodo, you can also check the repository decision tool created by Utrecht University for trustworthy alternative repositories.
+If you think your dataset does neither fit the DANS Data Station nor Zenodo, you can also check the data repository finder created by Utrecht University for trustworthy alternative repositories: Data Repository Finder .
 With the help of a few questions, this tool helps you find a repository that fits the specific needs for sharing and publishing your data.

-Next to depositing your data into a repository, we also advice you to make a JSON file of your dataset.
+Next to depositing your annotations into a repository, we also advise you to make a JSON file of your dataset.
 A JSON file is namely a great way to share your data as it is saved in a machine readable format so it can be read by different programs.
 Hence, you can share your data for further use that is yet unknown at the moment.
-A tutorial on exporting JSON files will soon be released.
+You can find the tutorial on exporting JSON files here .

 Sources